 AI in Government Services

-This study aims to quantitatively assess public value failures associated with government use of automated decision systems (ADS).
-Based on a pre-registered design, we administer a survey experiment to 1,460 American adults that draws on prominent ADS use cases in child welfare and criminal justice.
-The results show clear causal evidence that certain public value failures associated with artificial intelligence have significant negative impacts on citizens’ evaluations of government.
-We find substantial negative citizen reactions when the public values of fairness and transparency are not realized in the implementation of ADS.
+In the context of rising delegation of administrative discretion to advanced technologies, this study aims to quantitatively assess key public values that may be at risk when governments employ automated decision systems (ADS).
+Drawing on the public value failure framework coupled with experimental methodology, we address the need to measure and compare the salience of three such values—fairness, transparency, and human responsiveness.
+Based on a preregistered design, we administer a survey experiment to 1460 American adults inspired by prominent ADS applications in child welfare and criminal justice.
+The results provide clear causal evidence that certain public value failures associated with artificial intelligence have significant negative impacts on citizens’ evaluations of government.
+We find substantial negative citizen reactions when fairness and transparency are not realized in the implementation of ADS.
 These results transcend both policy context and political ideology and persist even when respondents are not themselves personally impacted.

 The Impact of Automation on Worker Well-being

-Nazareno, L. & Schiff, D. (Working paper).
+Nazareno, L. & Schiff, D. (Under revision).
 The Impact of Automation and Artificial Intelligence on Worker Well-being.

 Social Responsibility of Engineering Students

 Developing social responsibility attitudes in future engineers and computer scientists is of critical and rising importance.
 Yet research shows that prosocial attitudes decline during undergraduate engineering education.
 We are engaging in study of a wide range of college and pre-college influences and inhibitors, influenced by the Professional Social Responsibility Development Model.
-Our mixed methods project has resulted in several presentations and one paper under review.
-Another paper is under development.
+Our mixed methods project has resulted in several presentations and one published article, with another paper under development.